cdapio/hydrator-plugins/hbase-plugins/docs/HBase-batchsource.md

 **zkQuorum:** The ZooKeeper quorum for the hbase instance you are reading from.
 This should be a comma separated list of hosts that make up the quorum.
 You can find the correct value by looking at the hbase.zookeeper.quorum setting in your hbase-site.xml file.
 This value defaults to 'localhost'.
+(Macro-enabled)

 **zkClientPort:** The client port used to connect to the ZooKeeper quorum.
 You can find the correct value by looking at the hbase.zookeeper.quorum setting in your hbase-site.xml.
 This value defaults to 2181.
+(Macro-enabled)

 Example